 - Helps prevent hidden leaks and long-term damage

-- Works with perimeter insulation systems for better performance
+- Works with perimeter insulation for strong efficiency

 - Especially valuable in cold climates like New Brunswick